crispyBrownWork/fathelicopter/README.md

 ### Export Instructions

+- I've pre exported the website folder in the web folder of the repository.

+#### IF THERE IS NO WEB FOLDER ALREADY

 - Switch the editor from the Forward + renderer to Compatibility at the top right

 - At the top editor menu, navigate to Editor -> Manage Export Templates